Château de Pez

 Château de Pez is a vineyard located across the road from Château Calon-Ségur, in the northern parts of Saint Estèphe.
 Traditionally one of the leading Bourgeois Supérieur wines of the Médoc, it is believed by some to deserve higher classification.
-In a 2003 Cru Bourgeois classification revision, it was listed as one of 9 Cru Bourgeois Exceptionnels.
+In a 2003 Cru Bourgeois classification revision, it was listed as one of nine Cru Bourgeois Exceptionnels.
 It has a reputation of consistently producing wine that is both inexpensive and good.

 History

+Created in 1452 by Jean de Briscos, the de Pez is one of the oldest wine-making estates in the Saint Estephe appellation.

-In the 17th century, the château was owned by the Pontac family who also owned Château Haut-Brion.
+The château was owned by the Pontac family, also known for creating Château Haut-Brion in Pessac Leognan, for two centuries.
 The wine was sold under the Pontac label in London before any other Médoc wine.
-Today the château is owned by the champagne house Louis Roederer since 1995.